Hybrid divide-and-conquer approach for tree search algorithms: Quantum backtracking for DPLL-like algorithms

 \subsection{Implementing the unit clause rule}

-In order to determine the next vertices in the search tree according to the unit rule, one needs to determine whether there exists an unit clause (i.e. a clause $C=\{l\}$ with only one literal $l$), given a partial assignment of the formula that we are considering.
+In order to determine the next vertices in the search tree according to the unit rule, one needs to determine whether there exists a unit clause (i.e. a clause $C=\{l\}$ with only one literal $l$), given a partial assignment of the formula that we are considering.
 Whenever a unit clause is found, no branching occurs and the literal is simply set to true.

-In order to implement this process, we need two operations: \begin{itemize} \item An operation $V^{(i)}_\text{unit}$ which checks whether the $i$-th clause is an unit clause. \item An operation $V_\text{next}$ which outputs the next partial assignment. \end{itemize}
+In order to implement this process, we need two operations: \begin{itemize} \item An operation $V^{(i)}_\text{unit}$ which checks whether the $i$-th clause is a unit clause. \item An operation $V_\text{next}$ which outputs the next partial assignment. \end{itemize}

 For each clause $C_i$, we implement the unitary